-Football and netball are held each week during the Autumn and Spring terms.
-Our football and netball teams play matches against local schools and take part in annual tournaments, wherever possible.
+Football is held each week during the Autumn and Spring terms.
+Our football team play matches against local schools and takes part in annual tournaments, wherever possible.

-Rounders, cricket and athletics clubs are run in the summer term and Elsenham takes part in the District Sports competition.
+Rounders, cricket and athletics clubs may run in the Summer term and Elsenham takes part in the District Sports competition.

 What charges are made for school activities?

 The school’s Governing Body adopts Essex County Council policies in respect of charges for school activities.
 We cannot afford to meet the cost of visits and activities such as swimming from the school budget.
 We have to ask you to make voluntary contributions to meet the costs.
-We will not exclude a child but if insufficient contributions are received the event will not be able to take place.
-Anyone concerned about meeting the cost of an activity is encouraged to speak in confidence to the head teacher.
+We will not exclude a child, but if insufficient contributions are received then the event will not be able to take place.
+Anyone concerned about meeting the cost of an activity is encouraged to speak, in confidence, to the Headteacher.